 These can vary from small USB-powered desk fans to tall pedestal models.
-You’ll only feel cool when the fan is directly blowing on your skin, so they can be positioned anywhere in the room and aimed at you while you sit on the couch in your singlet and shorts.
+You’ll only feel cool when the fan is directly blowing on your skin, so they should be aimed at you while you sit on the couch in your singlet and shorts.

 If you’re shopping for a new plug-in fan consider:

 Tower or pedestal – A pedestal fan looks like a lollipop from a distance.
 Usually, you can adjust the height and tilt the fan so it’s hitting the right spot.
-Tower fans aren’t as adjustable and sit closer to the floor – they might be a better option for living rooms as their sleek design tends to be easier on the eye.
+Tower fans aren’t as adjustable and sit closer to the floor, though their sleek design tends to be easier on the eye.